sdupjj/ACAK/README.md

 ﻿# ACAK
-1. Current Core version: 0.9.3 k
+1. Current Core version: 0.9.3 o
 2. Current Avalaible Plugin: "Plugin Time 0.1.xlsm"
 3. If you have any comment/suggestion/idea, please send to me sdupjj1987@163.com .